 In the weeks before they lay their eggs, whether fertile or infertile, they will probably show some particular habits.

+For instance, you can find her sitting under the heat lamp, lethargic and less active.
 Then she will start scratching inside the enclosure while she gets ready to lay her eggs.

-If you suspect that your bearded dragon is gravid and is going to lay eggs, you may want to ensure that you put her in the lay box and provide enough food, lighting, heating to keep her safe and healthy.
+If you suspect that your bearded dragon is gravid and is going to lay eggs, you may want to ensure that you put her in the lay box and provide enough food, lighting, and heating to keep her safe and healthy.

 Bearded Dragon Body Language: Aggressive Behavior